Choosing the Perfect Wood for Pork

 Nice and subtle flavor of smoke very similar to apple.
 Woodsy and slightly sweet.
 Next time you do pork chops on the grill… add in some pear wood… trust me.

-*NOTE: TailgateMaster.com DOES NOT receive any sort of payment-for-clicks for referring you to products that we review.
-If you find this information useful, please consider sharing our site with others.
-We have even included some handy social media buttons (below) to make it easy.
-Isn’t that swell of us?
+*PLEASE NOTE: TailgateMaster.com DOES NOT receive any sort of payment-for-clicks for referring you to products that we review.
+We share stuff we like… ’cause we have tried it aaaaaand we really liked it. 🙂 If you find this information useful, please consider sharing TailgateMaster.com with others (Seriously… we really appreciate it and it encourages us to do even more).
+We have included some handy social media buttons to make it easy for you…. isn’t that swell of us?